Antibody: Specificity designations

-An antibody can be called monospecific if it has specificity for the same antigen or epitope, or bispecific if they have affinity for two different antigens or two different epitopes on the same antigen.
+An antibody can be called monospecific if it has specificity for a single antigen or epitope, or bispecific if it has affinity for two different antigens or two different epitopes on the same antigen.
 A group of antibodies can be called polyvalent (or unspecific) if they have affinity for various antigens or microorganisms.
 Intravenous immunoglobulin, if not otherwise noted, consists of a variety of different IgG (polyclonal IgG).
 In contrast, monoclonal antibodies are identical antibodies produced by a single B cell.

 Asymmetrical antibodies

 Heterodimeric antibodies, which are also asymmetrical antibodies, allow for greater flexibility and new formats for attaching a variety of drugs to the antibody arms.
 One of the general formats for a heterodimeric antibody is the "knobs-into-holes" format.
 This format is specific to the heavy chain part of the constant region in antibodies.
 The "knobs" part is engineered by replacing a small amino acid with a larger one.
 It fits into the "hole", which is engineered by replacing a large amino acid with a smaller one.
 What connects the "knobs" to the "holes" are the disulfide bonds between each chain.
 The "knobs-into-holes" shape facilitates antibody dependent cell mediated cytotoxicity.
-Single chain variable fragments (scFv) are connected to the variable domain of the heavy and light chain via a short linker peptide.
+Single-chain variable fragments (scFv) are connected to the variable domain of the heavy and light chain via a short linker peptide.
 The linker is rich in glycine, which gives it more flexibility, and serine/threonine, which gives it specificity.
 Two different scFv fragments can be connected together, via a hinge region, to the constant domain of the heavy chain or the constant domain of the light chain.
 This gives the antibody bispecificity, allowing for the binding specificities of two different antigens.
-The "knobs-into-holes" format enhances heterodimer formation but doesn't suppress homodimer formation.
+The "knobs-into-holes" format enhances heterodimer formation but does not suppress homodimer formation.

 To further improve the function of heterodimeric antibodies, many scientists are looking towards artificial constructs.
-Artificial antibodies are largely diverse protein motifs that use the functional strategy of the antibody molecule, but aren't limited by the loop and framework structural constraints of the natural antibody.
+Artificial antibodies are largely diverse protein motifs that use the functional strategy of the antibody molecule, but are not limited by the loop and framework structural constraints of the natural antibody.
 Being able to control the combinational design of the sequence and three-dimensional space could transcend the natural design and allow for the attachment of different combinations of drugs to the arms.

-Heterodimeric antibodies have a greater range in shapes they can take and the drugs that are attached to the arms don't have to be the same on each arm, allowing for different combinations of drugs to be used in cancer treatment.
+Heterodimeric antibodies have a greater range in shapes they can take and the drugs that are attached to the arms do not have to be the same on each arm, allowing for different combinations of drugs to be used in cancer treatment.
 Pharmaceuticals are able to produce highly functional bispecific, and even multispecific, antibodies.
 The degree to which they can function is impressive given that such a change of shape from the natural form should lead to decreased functionality.